matthewkling/phylospatial/README.md

   conservation priorities.

-A key difference between `phylospatial` and other spatial phylogenetic R libraries is that all functions in this package works not only with binary presence-absence data but also with quantitative community data types including occurrence probabilities or abundances.
+A key difference between `phylospatial` and other spatial phylogenetic R libraries is that all functions in this package work not only with binary presence-absence data but also with quantitative community data types including occurrence probabilities or abundances.
 In particular, support for occurrence probabilities, such as from species distribution